ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 ![netlify-add-variable]({{ site.baseurl }}/assets/images/nextjs/netlify-add-variable.png)

+When you create environment variables using
+* the Netlify UI,
+* the Netlify CLI, or
+* the Netlify API,

+they are set and securely stored on Netlify.
+This means we can avoid committing any sensitive values to our repository.

+The Netlify UI reflects any changes made using the CLI (ntl) or the API and vice versa.

-click on **deploy site** and after a while your site will be deployed and running:
+Finally, click on **deploy site** and after a while your site will be deployed and running:

 ![]({{site.baseurl}}/assets/images/nextjs/netlify-running-cookies.png)